 IAF chopper makes precautionary landing

-New Delhi, Oct 08: An advanced light helicopter of the Indian Air Force on Thursday made a precautionary landing in Saharanpur district of Uttar Pradesh after it developed a technical snag, officials said.
+New Delhi, Oct 08: An advanced light helicopter of the Indian Air Force (IAF) on Thursday made a precautionary landing in Saharanpur district of Uttar Pradesh after it developed a technical snag, officials said.

 A spokesperson of the IAF said the helicopter landed safely following prompt and swift emergency action by the air crew.